deepbsd/UrTuberFinder/README.md

 # UrTuberFinder
-UrTuber Finder is a tool to help you find the Top 10 Content Creators for a user-supplied query string and the links to the top 5 videos for each content creator.
+UrTuber Finder is a tool to help you find the Top Content Creators for a user-supplied query information and their channels.